 Robert is intimately familiar with the variety and differences in the procedural rules of federal and California courts, as well as in AAA, JAMS, FINRA, and CSLB arbitration.
 Over the course of 14 years, he has also developed a deep understanding of the unique customs, practices, and needs of clients in the facilities services, technology, financial services, defense, real estate, hospitality, and consumer products industries.

-Before joining Payne & Fears, Robert was an associate in the Los Angeles office of Winget, Spadafora & Schwartzberg, where he represented major broker-dealers, investment advisers and investment managers in securities, real property, and corporate governance disputes.
+Before joining Payne & Fears, Robert was an associate in the Los Angeles offices of two national law firms, where he represented major broker-dealers, investment advisers, and investment managers in securities, real property, and corporate governance disputes.

 Robert is fluent in Japanese.

 - Secured judgment for possession and compensatory damages against a holdover commercial tenant in an unlawful detainer action.
 TFN Architectural Signage v.
 CMI Precision Machining.

 - Secured judgment for possession and compensatory damages against a commercial tenant in an unlawful detainer action.
 Kitts v.
 Lauree.

 - Successfully defended a cannabis company against two attempts to secure a pre-trial writ of attachment and a plaintiff’s summary judgment motion.
 Magee v.
 UMBRLA.

 - Obtained pre-trial summary adjudication of disability and age discrimination, retaliation, accommodation, and CFRA retaliation claims against a recreational diving training organization.
 Wucherpfenning v.
 PADI.

 - Secured pre-trial dismissal of an age-based harassment and emotional distress claims against two senior executives of a national energy service company.
 Birdsell v.
 ABM.